 As I said before, the best one for you is not the same for me.

 But I am giving you the best options in the market, no doubt.

 Still, you should also know that there are some other good vlogging cameras that don’t have a flip screen you could consider.

 Now, let’s begin.

-Canon Powershot G7X Mark II – Best Daily Vlogging Camera
+Canon Powershot G7X Mark II: Most Popular Daily Vlogging Camera

 This is an improved version of a small camera that already looked like made for vlogging.
-Compared to the G7 X, this one is faster, has better performance in low light, more battery life and a new rubber grip.
+Compared to the G7 X Mark I, this one is faster, has better performance in low light, more battery life and a new rubber grip.